 This is an article about Ethicon’s concerted effort to judge shop and forum shop in the ETHICON PHYSIOMESH™ medical device lawsuits pending in Federal Court.
 Ethicon’s scorched earth legal strategy is disconcerting, to say the least.
-If you are doubtful this judge shopping occurred, just read the memorandum Ethicon submitted to the Federal Court.
-This ethicon memorandum reads like a judge shopping and forum shopping manifesto.
+If you are doubtful judge shopping occurred, just read the memorandum Ethicon submitted to the Federal Court.
+This Ethicon memorandum reads like a judge shopping and forum shopping manifesto.
 This scorched earth strategy is at best unseemly and at worst it is borderline unethical.
-Ethicon’s mesh law firm should spend more resources offering a generous hernia mesh settlement 2020 to surgical mesh victims rather than litigating.
+Ethicon’s mesh law firm should spend more resources offering a generous hernia mesh settlement 2022 to surgical mesh victims rather than litigating.
 Everyone knows the devastating Physiomesh complications and symptoms caused by hernia mesh.

 Ethicon’s mesh attorneys try to steer clear of Judges in Florida!